Fortinetics Book a call →

 • Begin continuous monitoring operations — the first month after certification is when you prove the program operates at steady state, not just at assessment time

-• Plan for surveillance and re-certification — three-year certification cycles with interim surveillance; the schedule for those is set now
+• Plan for the affirmation and re-assessment cadence — a three-year assessment cycle with an Affirming Official attesting to continuing compliance in SPRS annually in between (32 CFR 170.22); the schedule for those is set now

 The compressed path — when you need to move faster